 Meet the Team

-We are a student-lead team of geoscientists, engineers, and policy experts with a shared passion for solving climate issues.
+We are a student-led team of geoscientists, engineers, and policy experts with a shared passion for solving climate issues.

 Steven Adams